bvibber/ogv.js/readme.md

 This will check for typed arrays, audio/Flash, blacklisted iOS versions, and super-slow/broken JIT compilers.

-If you need a URL versioning/cache-buster parameter for `ogv.js`, you can use the `OGVVersion` symbol provided by `ogv-support.js` or the even tinier `ogv-version.js`:
+If you need a URL versioning/cache-buster parameter for dynamic loading of `ogv.js`, you can use the `OGVVersion` symbol provided by `ogv-support.js` or the even tinier `ogv-version.js`:

 ```
   var script = document.createElement('script');
   script.src = 'ogv.js?version=' + encodeURIComponent(OGVVersion);
+  document.querySelector('head').appendChild(script);
 ```